dairui01/PDAN/README.md

 The code is tested in Python3.7 + PyTorch1.2 environment.

-For testing this code, please follow this [repository](https://github.com/piergiaj/pytorch-i3d) for extracting the snippet-level I3D feature.
+For testing this code, please download the Charades dataset from this [link](https://prior.allenai.org/projects/charades) and follow this [repository](https://github.com/piergiaj/pytorch-i3d) to extract the snippet-level I3D feature.

 If you find this dataset useful for your research, please cite our [paper](https://openaccess.thecvf.com/content/WACV2021/html/Dai_PDAN_Pyramid_Dilated_Attention_Network_for_Action_Detection_WACV_2021_paper.html):